shaneagibson/hmrc4j/README.md

 # HMRC4J - A Java Library for the HMRC API

-This library is provides a java-wrapper for HMRC's growing collection of APIs.
+This library provides a java-wrapper for HMRC's growing collection of APIs.
 For more information on what APIs are available, how to register as a developer and start using this library, take a look at the [HMRC Developer Hub](https://developer.service.hmrc.gov.uk/api-documentation).

 ## Benefits